How Much House Can I Afford Calculator

 That implies an estimated loan amount of about $307,463.60 and a total monthly housing payment of about $2,566.67.

 Within that monthly estimate, about $1,994.20 goes to principal and interest, $347.46 to property tax, $150 to homeowners insurance, and $75 to HOA dues.
+Estimated PMI is $0 because it is excluded in this example; enabling the optional benchmark estimate below 20% down would change the result.

 This example shows why affordability is not just about the mortgage payment.
 Income, existing debts, taxes, insurance, HOA, and down payment all influence the home price that may realistically fit your budget.